- What We Know About First-Year Students and Information Literacy

 How to set up a Discussion Board

-- To add the Discussion board as a link to the Course Menu:
+- To add the Discussion Tool as a link to the Course Menu:

-- Click the green button above the course menu
+- Click the small "+" button at the top of the course menu

 - Choose "Create Tool Link"